Used Toyota RAV4 review (2013-2018)

 However, when these cars reach five years old, they’re entitled to cut-price maintenance, with service costs dropping to £100 and £180 respectively.
 The brake fluid needs to be replaced every two years, while coolant has to be changed after 100,000 miles then every 50,000 miles; these are both included in the relevant major service.
 Luckily there are no cambelts to worry about.

-Toyota has an unrivalled reputation for making reliable cars, and the current RAV4 has proven this, as it’s yet to be recalled.
+Toyota has an unrivalled reputation for making reliable cars, and the Mk4 RAV4 has proven this, as it’s yet to be recalled.
 Since this version of the compact SUV arrived in spring 2013, several Toyotas have been called back, but most are cars built up to a decade earlier.
 Across all four generations of RAV4, nine recalls have been issued in all.
+In 2017 Toyota (and some other manufacturers) had to recall many models due to their Takata airbags.

 Driver Power owner satisfaction

 The latest RAV4 enjoyed a strong debut in our Driver Power satisfaction survey, ranking 29th in 2015.
-This year, it fell to 39th.
+Several years later, it fell to 39th.
 Apart from a rating of 114th for running costs, the Toyota finished in the top half across the board, including 20th for reliability, 25th for practicality and 30th for build quality.
+Toyota as a brand, meanwhile, scored an impressive sixth-place result in our 2020 list.

 Over the years, the RAV4 shifted further upmarket as the focus moved more towards luxury and away from off-road ability for those on a budget.
 Although that has helped Toyota’s profits, it’s also pitched the car squarely against a raft of very talented compact SUVs, each of which is also much more capable on the road.